esuarezsantana/yourls-edition-logger/README.md

 yourls-edition-logger
 =====================

-WARNING: This plugin is not mantained anymore.
+This is a clone of the original plugin, which is not maintained anymore.

 This [yourls](http://yourls.org/) plugin logs to a file every url insertion, deletion, or modification.
 So that, it provides traceability of users' actions allowing an open edition policy.